replicatedhq/replicated-starter-ship/README.md

 - `make`
 - `node`
 - `ship` installed.
-On macOS, you can use `brew tap replicatedhq/ship && brew install ship` to install with Homebrew
+On macOS, you can use `brew install ship` to install with Homebrew
 - A GitHub repository created to store your Ship application assets.

 **Note:** While Ship supports any git repository, this example leverages features that are GitHub-only (for now).
 The repo you create can be private or public.